Oxford Brookes is currently ranked as one of the best modern universities in the UK.

-Down the years, the Guide has repeatedly praised Brookes for the quality of its teaching which no other modern university and few older institutions can match.
-The Sunday Times' University Guide is one of the most respected league tables and looks at the performance of universities across the UK in fields like teaching, research, student satisfaction and graduate employment prospects.
+The Guide has repeatedly praised Brookes for the quality of its teaching which no other modern university and few older institutions can match.
+The Times and The Sunday Times' University Guide is one of the most respected league tables and looks at the performance of universities across the UK in fields like teaching, research, student satisfaction and graduate employment prospects.

-Key indicators from The Times league table show:
+Key indicators from The Times and The Sunday Times league table show:

 Two Queen's Anniversary Prizes have been awarded to Oxford Brookes.
 The prize recognises and honours outstanding achievement and excellence in UK universities and colleges.